Han-Zhang-Code/Han-Zhang-Code/README.md

 Learning is an endless journey, I'm always competing against myself to become a better web developer; Learning is the part of my life, I have embraced it all the time.

 :sparkles: Fun Facts!
-- This year (2022) is the 10th year I have arrived in United States and I didn't know any English 10 years ago
-- I have one cat and a beautiful daughter
+- I have two cats and two beautiful daughters

 ## 📫 Let's Connect!